raslenraslen/raslenraslen/README.md

     <a href="https://www.instagram.com/raslenmissaoui07/"><img src="https://img.shields.io/badge/instagram-%23E4415F?style=flat&logo=instagram&logoColor=white"/></a>

   </p>
    <p>Aspiring software engineer on a quest to learn everything there is to know about the world of technology.
 Passionate about coding, problem-solving, and embracing new challenges.
 Constantly expanding my skills and knowledge to become a proficient developer.
 Open to collaboration and always seeking opportunities to grow.
 Let's build something amazing together!
-Some technologies I enjoy working with include Java, SQL,and Python.</p>
+Some technologies I enjoy working with include JavaScript, SQL, React and  Python.</p>
    </br>
   ## About me